EstherSHI-517/yirushi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student at [Fudan University, School of Journalism, Department of  Communication in Shanghai, China](https://xwxy.fudan.edu.cn/NewsEn/main.htm).
+I am an undergraduate student at [Fudan University, School of Journalism, Department of  Communication](https://xwxy.fudan.edu.cn/NewsEn/main.htm) in Shanghai, China.

-My research explores the relationship between communication technologies and social behaviors within societal and political contexts.
+My research explores the relationship between communication technologies and human behaviors within certain societal and political contexts.
 I investigate how technological advancements shape political discourse, social media engagement, and online news production.

-I mostly use computational and quantitative methods, but I also have experienced in qualitative method such as in-depth interview.My technical skills include programming languages such as Python and R, as well as proficiency in Stata, SPSS, and visualization tools like Adobe Photoshop.
+I mostly use computational and quantitative methods, but I also have experienced in qualitative method such as in-depth interview.
+My technical skills include programming languages such as Python and R, as well as proficiency in Stata, SPSS, and visualization tools like Adobe Photoshop.

-With a strong foundation in data analysis, visualization, and academic collaboration, I aim to deepen my understanding of the intersection between technology and communication to contribute to the global discourse on media and society.
 Recently, my work focused on how short-video platforms influence public perception and engagement, as well as the production and consumption of online news.

 I like cooking and baking in my spare time.
 Also, I run and play tennis regularly.
 I am a fan of classical guitar and are recently learning how to play it.